codecov/codecov-action/README.md

 [![Workflow for Codecov Action](https://github.com/codecov/codecov-action/actions/workflows/main.yml/badge.svg)](https://github.com/codecov/codecov-action/actions/workflows/main.yml)
 ### Easily upload coverage reports to Codecov from GitHub Actions

+## v5 Release
+`v5` of the Codecov GitHub Action will use the [Codecov Wrapper](https://github.com/codecov/wrapper) to encapsulate the [CLI](https://github.com/codecov/codecov-cli).
+This will help ensure that the Action gets updates quicker.

+### Migration Guide
+The `v5` release also coincides with the opt-out feature for tokens for public repositories.
+In the repository settings page in codecov.io, you can set the ability for Codecov to receive a coverage report from ANY souce.
+This will allow contributors or other members of a repository to upload without needing access to the Codecov token.

+In order to maintain continuity, no arguments to the `v5` Action have been changed.
+However the following arguments have been added:

+- binary
+- gcov_args
+- gcov_executable
+- gcov_ignore
+- gcov_include
+- report_type
+- skip_validation
+- swift_project

+You can see their usage in the `action.yml` [file](https://github.com/codecov/codecov-action/blob/main/action.yml).

 ## v4 Release
 `v4` of the Codecov GitHub Action will use the [Codecov CLI](https://github.com/codecov/codecov-cli) to upload coverage reports to Codecov.